What's Halation & How to Add Halation Effect in Lighroom, DaVinci & Capture One

 If you’ve been shooting with film, you know there’s one characteristic of film that digital can’t capture natively - the halation effect.
-Even if you’ve nailed the color aspect of analog on a digital medium - through your custom film simulations or found some good film presets - you’re still missing a key piece.
+This effect is reserved for film stocks without an anti-halation layer.
+So, even if you've nailed the color aspect of film on digital (through film presets, color grading, LUTs or PowerGrades), you might also want to add a bit of halation to complete the look.

-And today - I want to show you various methods that can help you emulate the halation effect in your footage.
+And today - we'll go over some methods that I use to emulate the halation effect in footage.
 Be it video or stills.

 In this image that was shot with the Cinestill 800T, for example, you can distinctly see this red halation effect.